CAMLAB-UChile/FEALAB-Truss/README.md

 # RUN
 This is a Graphic User Interface with solver.
-To run it, just RUN the file: fealab_truss_1_1.m as usual fromn the MATLAB user interface.
+To run it, just RUN the file:

+fealab_truss_1_1.m

+as usual from the MATLAB user interface.